The Right Fuelcard Company Ltd. t/a Be Fuelcards – Modern Slavery and Human Trafficking Statement

 The Company’s due diligence process includes building long-standing relationships with suppliers and making clear our expectations to business partners.
 We expect each entity on the supply chain to have suitable anti-slavery and human trafficking policies and processes and to adopt ‘one up’ due diligence on the next link in the supply chain, as it is not practical for all participants to have a direct relationship with all links in the supply chain.

-We will evaluate the modern slavery and human trafficking risks of each new supplier, BE Fuelcards Ltd. will not support, or deal with, any business knowingly involved in slavery or human trafficking.
+We will evaluate the modern slavery and human trafficking risks of each new supplier, the Right Fuelcard Company Ltd. will not support, or deal with, any business knowingly involved in slavery or human trafficking.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business we will provide training to relevant members of staff.
 All Directors have been briefed on the subject.